MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.zip['t1,'t2]-function-[fsharp].md

 The second input array.

+## Return Value

-**Returns the array of tupled elements.**
+Returns the array of tupled elements.

 ## Remarks
-This function is named **Zip** in compiled assemblies.
+This function is named `Zip` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

+## Example

-**The following code shows how to use Array.zip.**
+The following code shows how to use `Array.zip`.

 [!code-fsharp[Main](snippets/fsarrays/snippet72.fs)]

 **Output**